User3775/User3775/README.md

 - 🌱 I’m currently learning stuff (ik mind blown)
 - 💞️ I’m looking to collaborate on idk im new here
 - 📫 How to reach me ... you don't mwah ha ha ha ha
-- 😄 Pronouns: ... why should i tell you thats kinda wierd ngl?
+- 😄 Pronouns: ... why should i tell you thats kinda wierd ngl
 - ⚡ Fun fact: ... there is none :)

 <!---